NixOS/rfcs/rfcs/0134-nix-store-layer.md

 # Detailed design
 [design]: #detailed-design

-The goals motivated above a broken down into small steps that we can execute in isolation.
-This keeps the cost of this work initially lower, and generally reduces risk.

-## 1. The split itself

 Allow building a store-only version of Nix.
 This is a Nix executable that links `libstore` but not `libfetchers`, or `libexpr`.
 Plenty of commands like `nix daemon`, `nix log`, and the `nix store` sub-commands don't care about evaluation, fetching, or Flakes at all.